ryan-alfi/SimpleFirebase-IOS/README.md

-# SimpleFirebase using Auth, Database, and Storage for IOS
+# SimpleFirebase for IOS
+Using Authentication, Storage, and Database